desat08/desat-core/README.md

 ## Project Features

 Existing trading platforms in the industry typically support only one protocol, Desat takes the lead by supporting both BRC20 and ARC20 protocols.
-Furthermore, unlike other platforms where all service fee revenue from BRC20 and ARC20 transactions belongs to the platform, Desats ensures that 100% of the platform fee income goes back to the community.
+Furthermore, unlike other platforms where all service fee revenue from BRC20 and ARC20 transactions belongs to the platform, Desat ensures that 100% of the platform fee income goes back to the community.
 This embodies the spirit of community-driven, fair sharing inspired by the principles of Bitcoin's creator, Satoshi Nakamoto.

  ### 1. Industry's first trading platform supporting both ARC20 and BRC20 protocols